 Yoga for Snowboarding

-Snowboarding and yoga couldn’t be more opposite, more yin and yang, yet they compliment each other in many ways.
+Snowboarding and Yoga couldn’t be more opposite, more yin and yang.
+However, they complement each other in many ways.

-Snowboarding is fast and furious, the thrill seeking adrenaline sport that gets you up early in the morning for first lifts, wild with excitement and anticipation of how the day of powder hounding is going to turn out.
-The thrill of throwing yourself down the mountain, discovering new places to go, gliding through powder or dodging your way through a tree run, searching for that ultimate line is so exhilarating; occasionally remembering to look up and being overwhelmed by the raw, natural beauty and power of the mountains before you.
+Snowboarding is fast and furious, the thrill-seeking adrenaline sport that gets you up early in the morning for first lifts, wild with excitement and anticipation of how the day of powder hounding is going to turn out.
+The thrill of throwing yourself down the mountain, discovering new places to go, gliding through powder or dodging your way through a tree run, searching for that ultimate line is so exhilarating.
+Remembering to look up and being overwhelmed by the raw, natural beauty and power of the mountains before you.
 There is something meditative within this experience, the mind clears, all worries fall away and you are left with just you and the mountains.
 It is an incredibly spiritual feeling that creates a sense of being present and the freedom to just be.
 So, how do we bring yoga and snowboarding together!?

-Yoga in comparison is calm and soothing, a meditative practice controlled through the breath and inner focus, yet it has a similar affect on the mind.
-Yoga allows the space to be present in body and mind, just as snowboarding does.
-Yoga can benefit snowboarding in many ways, not only by helping to focus the mind and keep calm in difficult situations; it develops muscle strength, flexibility and balance.
+Yoga in comparison is calm and soothing, a meditative practice controlled through the breath and inner focus, yet it has a similar effect on the mind.
+Allowing the space to be present in body and mind, yoga can be just like snowboarding.
+Luckily, Yoga benefits snowboarding in many ways, not only by helping to focus the mind and keep calm in difficult situations; it develops muscle strength, flexibility and balance.
 The movement and positions required in yoga can benefit boarders and help reduce the physical demands put on the body by the sport.
 Yoga helps to stretch out the muscles that boarding strengthens yet at the same time shortens.
 Quads, gluteal muscles and calves need lengthening due to the static positioning on the board.
-The strengthening of these muscle groups also causes a tightness to the lower back, hamstrings and hip flexors.
+The strengthening of these muscle groups also causes tightness to the lower back, hamstrings and hip flexors.

 Mindfulness in yoga comes from arriving at each pose and holding it, focusing on the breath to ease the body into position and calm the mind, being present in each movement which is how we should deal with snowboarding.
 Bring the mindfulness of your yoga practice into every move you make on your board and you will lower the risk of injury.